Aboriginal Peoples Television Network: National expansion and re-launch

-APTN is licensed as a national network by the CRTC, thus putting it on par with CBC Television, Radio-Canada and TVA.
-Since APTN's relaunch as a national network in 1999, all Canadian cable and satellite television providers have been required to include it in their basic service.
-However, many cable companies outside the Arctic place it above channel 60 on their systems, rendering it inaccessible to older cable-ready television sets that do not go above channel 60.
-The CRTC considered requiring cable companies to move APTN to a lower dial position, but decided in 2005 that it would not do so.
+On September 1, 1999, the network also re-branded as the Aboriginal Peoples Television Network (APTN).
+It was added to all television providers across Canada.
+APTN was the first national public television network for indigenous peoples.
+The licensing gave APTN the same status as CBC Television, Radio-Canada and TVA.
+All Canadian cable and satellite television providers have been required to include it in their basic service.
+However, many cable companies outside the Arctic placed it above channel 60 on their systems, rendering it inaccessible to older cable-ready television sets that do not go above channel 60.
+The CRTC considered requiring cable companies to move APTN to a lower channel, but decided in 2005 that it would not do so.